 Northland Founder, John Peterson, and great-nephew, Jace Peterson take first; brothers Travis and Craig Peterson take third

 Bemidji, MN (September 3, 2020) – The International Falls Bass Championship (IFBC) is a fabled bass fishing event on Rainy Lake and Rainy River, Minnesota.
 With great smallmouth bass fishing on the lake and river, the intent of the tournament is to showcase what phenomenal opportunities the borderland has to offer.
 With more than $30,000 in prize money and three days of events and excitement for the whole family, competitors look forward to the tournament each year.
-The IFBC format features two person teams fishing for two days with the total combined weight of smallmouth bass caught.
+The IFBC format features two-person teams fishing for two days with the total combined weight of smallmouth bass caught.

-At the end of two days on the water the patriarch Peterson and Jace took home a humungous trophy and $10,000 for the win with 43.98 pounds of smallmouth bass.
+At the end of two days on the water, the patriarch Peterson and Jace took home a humungous trophy and $10,000 for the win with 43.98 pounds of smallmouth bass.
 Bill Godin and Leroy Wilson took second with 42.24 pounds and brothers Travis and Craig Peterson placed third with 41.13 pounds.
 It’s worthwhile to note, too, that these are second titles for John and Jace, although with different partners.
 Jace and his dad Travis won in 2015, while John and his brother Duane took the crown in 2012.
 That’s a whole lotta Petersons on the podium…

 “John spends a lot of his summer on Rainy Lake,” said Jace Peterson.
 “He’ll look at the weather and if it’s nice, head up from Bemidji and fish for three or four days.
 We went up the Sunday before the tournament, giving us five days of prefishing before the event.”

 He continued: “We had a decent practice, already having a pretty good idea about what we wanted to do.
-There were a couple days when we’d pull up on a spot and catch one big one, but because we were practicing, get out of there right away.
+There were a couple of days when we’d pull up on a spot and catch one big one, but because we were practicing, get out of there right away.
 So, we never really knew the potential of the spots.
 For the most part, it was a good practice.”

 “First thing we did was check the shallows to see if there were still fish around the islands and points.
-We hooked a few fish in these areas on Bagley topwaters, tubes and Ned Rigs, but focused most of our fishing on mid-depth humps from 6 to 15 feet.
-The smallmouth were relating to baitfish versus crawfish, almost in their fall patterns, which I think was because of this year’s low water.
+We hooked a few fish in these areas on Bagley topwaters, tubes, and Ned Rigs, but focused most of our fishing on mid-depth humps from 6 to 15 feet.
+The smallmouth was related to baitfish versus crawfish, almost in their fall patterns, which I think was because of this year’s low water.
 And with the hot summer and water temps between 75 and 78 degrees, I think it was just too much for the fish to handle and they moved deeper.”

 In terms of presentations, with a baitfish feed going on, the Petersons found IMPULSE Smelt Minnows on a Northland Mimic Minnow jighead or Thumper jighead ideal for the bite, especially in deeper water.